 Dr Jekyll claims to give you intense focus, concentration and alertness.
 It is a low stimulant and they say you can use or daytime or night time and still sleep.

-Let's find out if this low stimulant pre workout, Dr Jekyll, delivers anything impressive in this honest Dr Jekyll pre-workout review.
+Let's find out if this low stimulant pre workout (PWO), Dr Jekyll, delivers anything impressive in this honest Dr Jekyll pre-workout review.

 Dr Jekyll, for me, gave me a subtle energy boost.
 I quite liked being relaxed but still having the energy to continue my workout.

-The subtle energy boost was still there for around an hour after my workout, it felt as though I had a really good nights sleep and was completely refreshed (I actually had a really poor sleep the night before so kind of wish I'd tried it earlier in the day!)
+The subtle energy boost was still there for around an hour after my workout, it felt as though I had a really good nights sleep and was completely refreshed, which considering I was running on a low amount of sleep was a very welcome feeling!

-Considering I didn't sleep well though, I had a pretty good workout so maybe I had more than a subtle energy boost.
+After taking Dr Jekyll, I had a pretty good workout.
 I wasn't really in the mood to workout but my attitude changed as soon as I got into the gym.